hashicorp/terraform-provider-google/website/docs/r/storage_bucket_iam.html.markdown

 -> If you're importing a resource with beta features, make sure to include `-provider=google-beta` as an argument so that Terraform uses the correct provider to import your resource.

+-> **Custom Roles**: If you're importing a IAM resource with a custom role, make sure to use the full name of the custom role, e.g. `[projects/my-project|organizations/my-org]/roles/my-custom-role`.

 ## User Project Overrides

 This resource supports [User Project Overrides](https://www.terraform.io/docs/providers/google/guides/provider_reference.html#user_project_override).